camille-plays/security-workshop-backend/README.md

-# CTF type security workshop
+# Security workshop
+Backend code for a capture the flag security workshop as part of a coding bootcamp event